 (b) Adjust the cooling airflow to a known value used for similar brakes.
 In the absence of a useful reference, use an airflow of 50 per cent of the maximum test setup capacity to start the test;

-(c) Conduct one run of Trip #10 of the WLTP-Brake cycle starting at a brake temperature of 40 °C. Warm up the brake to 40 °C following the instructions given in paragraph 9.2.1.;
+(c) Perform one run of Trip #10 of the WLTP-Brake cycle starting at a brake temperature of 40 °C. Warm up the brake to 40 °C following the instructions given in paragraph 9.2.1.;

 (d) Perform the calculations using paragraph 10.1.3. and assess the results and deviations for the target parameters;